-3 At-Your-Office Exercises to Relieve Neck and Shoulder Pain
+3 At-the-Office Exercises to Relieve Tension in Neck and Shoulders

 These daily moves target specific upper-back muscles to ease tension and tightness.

 You’ve got pens, a keyboard, sticky notes and a to-do list on your desk.
 You may want to add a tennis ball to the mix.